Arts & Culture

 - There is currently limited access to the gallery.
 To book your social distant viewing, please email to secure a spot.
 You can also check out the Outdoor Walking Gallery for a unique art experience!

 Exhibitions feature the incredible work of local artists.
 “Home of the James Weir People’s Choice” Exhibition.
 The gallery features work of Saskatchewan and nationally known artists.
 Exhibitions change every two months.
 For current or upcoming exhibitions or event information, Click here.

 Explore Weyburn in a fun and interactive way!
-Our traditional historic downtown and heritage sites tour was newly updated for 2020 on a digital format.
-Using the Tripvia Tours App, you can walk, bike, run or drive this 5km tour that journeys past landmarks and homes of renowned Weyburn residents.
+Our traditional historic downtown and heritage sites tour has been newly updated for 2020 and is completely digital!
+Using the free Tripvia Tours App, you can walk, bike, run or drive this 5km tour that journeys past landmarks and homes of renowned Weyburn residents.
 Listen and learn about these 17 points of interest as you stroll along and tour some of Weyburn’s remarkable points of interest – even find out which ones have a connection with “The Kid” and which ones have been said to house a ghost or two.
-Click here to view the Be A Tourist In Your Own Hometown Official Guide for 2020.

 Soo Line Historical Museum